-Graduated with Bachelor's in Music and Business, professionally trained with over 2 decades of experience recording and performing live in any genre you can think of on multiple instruments.
+Chris Floyd graduated with a Bachelor's in Music and Business and has been professionally trained with over 2 and a half decades of experience recording and performing live.

 ReviewsEndorse Chris Floyd